apache/nifi-site/src/pages/markdown/quickstart.md

 #### Tell Linux you never want NiFi to swap
 Swapping is fantastic for some applications.
 It isn't good for something like NiFi that always wants to be running.
-To tell Linux you'd like swapping off you can edit '/etc/sysctl.conf' to add the following line
+To tell Linux you'd like swapping off, you can edit _/etc/sysctl.conf_ to add the following line

     vm.swappiness = 0

 #### Disable partition atime
-For the partitions handling the various NiFi repos turn off things like 'atime'.
+For the partitions handling the various NiFi repos, turn off things like `atime`.
 Doing so can cause a surprising bump in throughput.
-Edit the '/etc/fstab' file and for the partition(s) of interest add the 'noatime' option.
+Edit the _/etc/fstab_ file and for the partition(s) of interest add the `noatime` option.

 #### Additional guidance
 Additional information on system administration and settings can be located in our [Administrator's Guide][adminguide].